 Style doesn’t have to be sacrificed to dress modestly either.

 With a little creativity we can still dress for our time period without having to lower our standards of morality and purity.
-In fact, we created an entire e-book and video called Project Modesty to help girls understand how to combine fashion and modesty.
+We can still be totally stylish and cute without showing too much.

 Not only do we believe dressing modestly honors God, but it also blesses our brothers in Christ who are striving for purity in their own lives.